-As a solopreneur, a big part of your social media strategy depends on where you develop a following, what you post yourself, and where you post it.
+As a solopreneur, a big part of your social media marketing strategy depends on where you develop a following, what you post yourself, and where you post it.
 But the other part happens on your website.
 To make the biggest impact, choose your on-site social media tools carefully.

 There are two types of social media buttons you should install on your WordPress site.